rcy222/PDF-Analytics/README.md

 ### APIs and Web Service Requirements

 ### Python Package Requirements
-  1. The program will use os and csv to get user inputs
+  1. The program will use os and csv to get user inputs on websites
-  2. PDF parsing will be handled by PyPDF2 and/or PDFtotext.
-The resulting text will be analyzed.
+  2. PDF parsing will be handled by PDFtotext.
+The resulting parsed text will be analyzed.
   3. The walk package in os will be used to list all directories in /project_dir/data
   4. Subprocess package will be used to initiate `PDFtotext` command line utility, the subprocess package will also be used to copy and delete files on the project directories.